zammad/zammad-admin-documentation/settings/system/frontend.rst

    Default: ``no`` (inactive)

-Show calendar weeks in the picker of date/datetime fields This setting allows you to enforce Zammad to provide week number display globally for all users.
+Show calendar weeks in the picker of date/datetime fields With this setting you can instruct Zammad to provide week number display globally for all users.
 Calendar with week number display are usually used in business sectors and may not be relevant for everyone.